 After completing an initial 28-day or 30-day inpatient treatment program, many individuals benefit from continued sobriety support at a sober-living house.
 Sober living alcohol treatment recovery centers are a type of transitional housing that bridge the gap between total-immersion residential care facilities and unrestricted environments.
-Sober living alcohol treatment centers provide individuals in recovery with much-needed structure and support, reducing the risk for relapse and supporting long-term sobriety.
+Sober living alcohol treatment centers provide individuals in recovery with much-needed structure and support, reducing the risk of relapse and supporting long-term sobriety.

 Sober Living Centers Reduce Risk for Relapse, Support Sobriety

 Remaining sober is one of the biggest challenges individuals face after completing rehab.
 Unfortunately, even with the best intentions and preparation, relapse can happen.
 A survey of Alcoholics Anonymous members found that three out of every four members admitted to relapsing within the first year of their recovery.
 However, after five years, the relapse rate decreased to seven percent.
-Sober living centers are an important step in the transition process after inpatient treatment and key to reducing the risk for relapse.
+Sober living centers are an important step in the transition process after inpatient treatment and the key to reducing the risk of relapse.

 Most inpatient detox treatment facilities are designed for short-term stays, which makes long-term care an impractical option in these centers.
 Additionally, a long-term stay at a full-service residential care center can be very expensive, especially if insurance only covers the first part of treatment.
 Individuals can also become acclimated to the intensive treatment environment, which makes adjusting to the outside world extremely difficult.
 For this reason, individuals who have completed an initial 30-day program typically choose to transition into a treatment recovery center.
 Sober living homes supplement the formal recovery process by creating an intermediate sober environment that helps ease individuals back towards their home environment.